Djokovic's appeal of canceled visa moves to higher court

 Djokovic has acknowledged that his travel declaration was incorrect because it failed to indicate that he had been in multiple countries over the two weeks before his arrival in Australia.

+He has a record nine Australian Open titles, including the past three in a row, part of his overall Grand Slam haul of 20 championships.
+He is tied with Rafael Nadal and Roger Federer for the most by a man in history.

-In a post on social media Wednesday that constituted his most extensive public comments on the whole episode, Djokovic blamed his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”
+In a post on social media Wednesday that constituted his most extensive public comments yet the episode, Djokovic blamed his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”

 In that same post, Djokovic said he went ahead with an interview and a photo shoot with a French newspaper in Serbia despite knowing he had tested positive for COVID-19 two days earlier.
 Djokovic has been attempting to use what he says was a positive test taken on Dec.
-16 to justify a medical exemption that would allow him to skirt the vaccine requirement.
+16 to justify a medical exemption that would allow him to skirt the vaccine requirement on the grounds that he already had COVID-19.

 Hawke said he canceled the visa on “health and good order grounds, on the basis that it was in the public interest to do so.”
 His statement added that Prime Minister Scott Morrison’s government “is firmly committed to protecting Australia’s borders, particularly in relation to the COVID-19 pandemic.”

-The main ground of appeal against Hawke’s decision, according to the athlete’s lawyers, was that it was not based on the health risk that Djokovic might pose by not being vaccinated, but on how he might be perceived by anti-vaxxers.
+The main idea of the appeal of Hawke’s decision, according to the athlete’s lawyers, was that it was not based on the health risk that Djokovic might pose by not being vaccinated, but on how he might be perceived by anti-vaxxers.

-Australia is currently facing a massive surge in virus cases driven by the highly transmissible omicron variant.
+Australia faces a massive surge in virus cases driven by the highly transmissible omicron variant.
 On Friday, the nation reported 130,000 new cases, including nearly 35,000 in Victoria state.
 Although many infected people aren’t getting as sick as they did in previous outbreaks, the surge is still putting severe strain on the health system, with more than 4,400 people hospitalized.
-It’s also causing disruptions to workplaces and supply chains.
+It has also disrupted workplaces and supply chains.

 “This pandemic has been incredibly difficult for every Australian, but we have stuck together and saved lives and livelihoods. ...
 Australians have made many sacrifices during this pandemic, and they rightly expect the result of those sacrifices to be protected,” Morrison said.
 “This is what the Minister is doing in taking this action today.”

-Everyone at the Australian Open — including players, their support teams and spectators — is required to be vaccinated for the illness caused by the coronavirus.
-Djokovic is not inoculated and had sought a medical exemption on the grounds that he says he tested positive for COVID-19 in December.
+Everyone at the Australian Open — including players, their support teams and spectators — is required to be vaccinated.
+Djokovic is not inoculated.

 Djokovic spent four nights in an immigration detention hotel before a judge overturned that decision.
-That ruling allowed Djokovic to move freely around Australia and he has been practicing at Melbourne Park daily.
+That ruling allowed him to move freely around Australia and he has been practicing at Melbourne Park daily.

 If Djokovic withdraws from the tournament after Monday’s schedule is released, he would be replaced in the field by what’s known as a “lucky loser” — a player who loses in the qualifying tournament but gets into the main draw because of another player’s exit before competition has started.